VirgilSecurity/virgil-sdk-go/docs/guides/virgil-key/saving-key.md

 This guide shows how to save a **Virgil Key** from the default storage after its [generation](/docs/guides/virgil-key/generating-key.md).

-Before you begin to generate a Virgil Key, Set up your project environment with the [getting started](/docs/guides/configuration/client-configuration.md) guide.
+Before you begin to generate a Virgil Key, set up your project environment with the [getting started](/docs/guides/configuration/client-configuration.md) guide.

 To save the Virgil Key, we need to: